st143575/CRUX-2023/README.md

        -b 'none'                                # Bias type for LoRA (default: do not update biases during fine-tuning)
    ```

-The fine-tuning took about 6 days.
+The fine-tuning took about 6 days on a single RTX A6000.

 ### Inference